 Reclaimed Douglas Fir Posts

 Through the use of fir to create Pale Shadows, I feel I am returning to a primarily antiquated building material.
-With these large-scale, stacked posts, I wanted to reintroduce the material back into the landscape – but this time as bold arboreal spires.
+With these large-scale, stacked posts, I wanted to reintroduce the material into the landscape – but this time as bold, arboreal spires.

-The fact that the installation is in an herbaceous flowerbed is fitting: it reinforces both the ephemeral and cyclical nature of wood (life), on one hand, and highlights the progressive (or potentially regressive) nature of man on the other.
-Just as I am exploring the wood in my own way, I hope people make their own connections to and imaginings from Pale Shadows, and extract and create their own stories from it.
+The fact that the installation is in an herbaceous flowerbed is fitting: it reinforces both the ephemeral and cyclical nature of wood on one hand, and highlights the progressive (or potentially regressive) nature of man on the other.
+Just as I am exploring the wood in my own way, I hope people make their own connections to and imaginings from Pale Shadows, extracting and creating their own stories from it.